 You can make a difference!
 Donate to the Harvey Aftermath Disaster Relief Phone Bank

-MILWAUKEE — The pictures and stories out of Texas have been heart wrenching.
+MILWAUKEE — The pictures coming out of the Houston area are devastating – the stories heart wrenching.

-FOX6 and the American Red Cross are teaming up to offer some comfort and relief to those coping with the effects of Harvey’s devastating rains and flooding.
+FOX6 and the American Red Cross are teaming up to offer some comfort and relief to those coping with the effects of Harvey’s overwhelming rain and flooding.

+Please call 414-355-3160 now and make a pledge to help those in dire need.
 Any donation, large or small, will make a difference to those who have lost so much.

-In the meantime, we invite you to make a pledge by CLICKING HERE.
+You can also CLICK HERE to make on online donation.
+Or text HARVEY to 90999 to make an instant $10 donation.

 Thank you for your generosity.